Bielectron vortices in two-dimensional Dirac semimetals

-Previous theoretical works on excitonic effects in Dirac materials have approached the problem in either a Bethe-Salpeter formalism \cite{Fertig} or in the language of a two-body matrix Hamiltonian \cite{SabioGuinea, Hartmann, Lee12}, which we will utilize here.
+Previous theoretical works on excitonic effects in Dirac materials have approached the problem via either exact diagonalization \cite{Paananen}, the Bethe-Salpeter formalism \cite{Gamayun, Fertig} or in the language of a two-body matrix Hamiltonian \cite{SabioGuinea}, which we will utilize here.
 The two-body Hamiltonian can be written as the Kronecker sum of the single-particle Hamiltonians $H = H_1 \oplus H_2$, or explicitly (as there are two sublattices and two particles) as the $4 \times 4$ matrix

 where the subscripts 1 and 2 refer to the two particles.
 The matrix Hamiltonian given by Eq.~\eqref{eq01} is written for two electrons belonging to the same Dirac valley.
-It can be easily modified for the particles of different charge (electron and hole) and for two particles belonging to different valleys.
+It can be modified for the particles of different charge (electron and hole) and for two particles belonging to different valleys.
 Here and in what follows we also neglect spin, which is in principle important as it governs the parity of the relative motion function for the same-valley electrons.
-However, our immediate aim is to demonstrate the existence of bound states leaving classification of all possible pairs for the future work.
-The Hamiltonian acts upon a two-particle wavefunction constructed via the Kronecker product $\Psi (\mathbf{r}_1, \mathbf{r}_2) = \psi_i (\mathbf{r}_1) \otimes \psi_j (\mathbf{r}_2)$, where $i, j = (A, B)$.
-In the absence of an interaction potential $\mathcal{I} U(\mathbf{r}_1-\mathbf{r}_2)$, diagonalization of Eq.~\eqref{eq01} yields four eigenenergies:
+However, our immediate aim is to demonstrate the existence of bound states leaving classification of all possible pairs for a future work.

+We expect our two-particle continuum theory to be a good approximation to the experimental reality, since in the single particle picture the theory of zero-energy states \cite{Bardarson, Downing11} has successfully predicted confinement effects seen in some recent experiments \cite{Margapoti, Gutierrez, Bai2017}.
+Additionally, these toy model results from Dirac equations have been shown to be robust to sophisticated numerical experiments on finite sized flakes \cite{Pieper14}.